710270532/aliyun-ons/README.md

 # ons

-the same as ons java API
+the same as ons java API.
 [java-ons](https://github.com/710270532/ons) is based on [apache rocketmq](https://github.com/apache/incubator-rocketmq) development, the open source api which is to replace [aliyun](https://www.aliyun.com) ons java pai.

 ##	Install